What Are the Healthiest Shoes For Feet?

 Lieberman recommends switching up your shoe styles frequently.
 This will mix-up the demands placed on your feet muscles, bones and joints – which can help strengthen them in the long-run.

 However, when you do need a reliable shoe, always go for properly fitted footwear from a trusted shoe company.

 When selecting footwear there are some important factors to look out for to make sure you are getting the best quality (no one likes to be ripped off!)

 - Toe cap - Press on the top of the shoe to see if there is a toe cap.
-If a toe cap is present you should feel a hard support and not be able to press the leather or other material down to the insole.
-A toe cap is a protection placed between the leather upper and the lining to maintain the shape, provide protection from stubs/falling objects and also from any unpleasant (peeping-toe wear) - note a toe cap does not provide the level of protection as a steel toe-cap!
+If a toe cap is present, you should feel hard support and not be able to press the leather or other material down to the insole.
+A toe cap is protection placed between the leather upper and the lining to maintain the shape, provide protection from stubs/falling objects and also from any unpleasant (peeping-toe wear) - note a toe cap does not provide the level of protection as a steel toe-cap!

 - Wood or metal shank - A shank is placed along the length of the thinnest part of the shoe (waist) and travels upward.
 It's not always particularly big but you can tell it's there by bending the shoe slightly inwards or outwards.
-It provides structure support of the shoe and arch.
+It provides structural support of the shoe and arch.
 A proper quality shoe is not supposed to bend in half!

-- Heel stiffener - A heel stiffener is very much like a toe cap, except is is wrapped around the back of the shoe, you can tell if one is present by again, pressing into the back of the shoe.
+- Heel stiffener - A heel stiffener is very much like a toe cap, except is wrapped around the back of the shoe, you can tell if one is present by again, pressing into the back of the shoe.

 Invest in quality fitted footwear